 Spray fruit and vegetables with a natural insecticide

-Pyrethrin-based and other naturally occuring insecticides will control whitefly.
+Pyrethrin-based and other naturally occurring insecticides will control whitefly.
 For best results, spray thoroughly as these insecticides only kill on contact.

 Spray ornamentals with a systemic insecticide